forge42dev/Remix-Dev-Tools/README.md

 ![npm](https://img.shields.io/npm/dw/react-router-devtools?style=plastic)
 ![GitHub top language](https://img.shields.io/github/languages/top/forge42dev/react-router-devtools?style=plastic)

-Remix Development Tools is an open-source package designed to enhance your development workflow when working with Remix, a full-stack JavaScript framework for building web applications.
-This package provides a user-friendly interface consisting of three tabs, **Active Page**, **Terminal**, **Settings**, **Errors** and **Routes**, along with a side tab called **Timeline**.
-With Remix Development Tools, you can efficiently monitor and manage various aspects of your Remix projects, including page information, URL parameters, server responses, loader data, routes, and more.
+react-router-devtools is an open-source package designed to enhance your development workflow when working with React Router v7+, a full-stack JavaScript framework for building web applications.
+This package provides a user-friendly interface consisting of three tabs, **Active Page**, **Terminal**, **Settings**, **Errors**, **Network** and **Routes**, along with a side tab called **Timeline**.
+With react-router-devtools, you can efficiently monitor and manage various aspects of your React Router v7+ projects, including page information, URL parameters, server responses, loader data, routes, and more.

 You can also track down hydration issues with the **Errors** tab and view your routes in a tree/list view with the **Routes** tab.

+**Network** tab is a powerful tool for tracing all your network requests and see what's happening under the hood.
+You can see all the requests in real-time, with the ability to see if they are aborted, if they are cached, and if they are successful or not.

+### Remix Development Tools

+This repository used to be called Remix Development Tools, but we decided to rename it to react-router-devtools to better reflect the fact that it's a package for React Router v7+ and not just for Remix.

+If you're looking for the old version of this package, you can find it [here](https://github.com/forge42dev/Remix-Dev-Tools/tree/remix-development-tools).

 # Documentation